 Bluehost will automatically install WordPress for you, and you will be able to log in to your WordPress site directly from the hosting dashboard.

 Once logged in, you will see the WordPress admin area.
 This is where you will manage your online shop, change settings, and add new items.

 Installing WooCommerce on Your Website

-Now that you have purchased hosting and installed WordPress, the next step is to turn your website into an online shop.
+Now that you have purchased hosting and installed WordPress, the next step is to turn your website into an online store like Etsy.

 Upon activation, click on ‘Run the setup wizard’ button to quickly set up your WooCommerce store.